Skip to content

 Sparkplug B Functions

-In EMQX Enterprise, there are also special purpose functions for decoding and encoding Sparkplug B messages (sparkplug_decode and sparkplug_encode).
+EMQX Enterprise also has special purpose functions for decoding and encoding Sparkplug B messages (sparkplug_decode and sparkplug_encode).
 You can read more about the sparkplug functions in Sparkplug B.

 Date and Time Conversion Functions